08 Jul 2022 | How Much Should a Student Emphasize Grammar in IELTS?

 The factors mentioned above apply to both the tasks (task 1 and task 2) in the writing section.

-- Accuracy - This refers to benign error-free in IELTS writing and speaking sections.
+Accuracy: This refers to benign error-free in IELTS writing and speaking sections.
 The band score of a test taker depends on whether there are recurring errors or not.

 How Grammar Helps Immensely in IELTS